Non-perturbative approach for scalar particle production in Higgs-$R^2$ inflation: Brief review of Higgs- inflationary model

 \section{Brief review of Higgs-$R^2$ inflationary model}

 In this section, we will give a brief review of the Higgs-$R^2$ model in both Einstein and Jordan frames.
-For further details, we recommend the main references \cite{GUNDHI2020114989, He_2018, EMA2017,GORBUNOV2019} and the references therein.
-Let us get started the discussion in the Jordan frame; the model is giving by the action
+For further details, we recommend the main references \cite{GUNDHI2020114989, He_2018, EMA2017, GORBUNOV2019} and the references therein.
+Let us get started with the discussion in the Jordan frame; the model is given by the action

-where $h$ is the Higgs field in the unitary gauge, the subindex $J$ denotes variables defined in the Jordan frame, $\xi_h$ is the constant coupling between Higgs field and the gravitational sector, $\xi_s$ is a mass parameter and $\lambda\sim 10^{-3}$ is the quartic self constant coupling of the Higgs field.
-This model contains a quadratic term in $R_J$ described by the constant $\xi_s$, wihch comes from the $R^2$ model \cite{STAROBINSKY198099} .
-Such constant is related to the scalaron mass as